The Best of Poul Anderson

-The Best of Poul Anderson is a collection of writings by American science fiction and fantasy author Poul Anderson, first published in paperback by Pocket Books in August 1976.
+The Best of Poul Anderson is a collection of science fiction short stories by American author Poul Anderson, edited by Adele Leone Hull.
+It was first published in paperback by Pocket Books in August 1976 as the seventh volume in its Best of ... series.
 It was reprinted in August 1979.
+The book has also been published in German.
 The pieces were originally published between 1953 and 1970 in the magazines Astounding Science Fiction, Analog, Galaxy Magazine, and The Magazine of Fantasy and Science Fiction, and the anthology The Farthest Reaches.

+Summary

 The book contains nine novellas, novelettes and short stories, together with an introduction by fellow science fiction writer Barry N. Malzberg and a second, general introduction and introductory notes on the individual stories by the author.